panoply/syncify/readme.md

 # Shopify Sync

- A node equivalent shopify [theme kit](https://shopify.github.io/themekit/) tool that can be used for watching, uploading or downloading theme files to multiple stores concurrently.
+ A lightning-fast cli/node equivalent shopify [theme kit](https://shopify.github.io/themekit/) tool.
+Supports watching, uploading and downloading theme files to multiple stores concurrently.

- > Shopify Sync is hard fork version of the Theme development tool [Quickshot](https://github.com/internalfx/quickshot) which has been stripped down and heavily modified.

 ### Use case?

 The main purpose of the module is to watch a specified directory in your project and upload changed or modified files to a configured Shopify theme.
+Additionally, the tool supports download/upload features.

 ## Installation